DeepMicroscopy/SlideRunner/README.md

 ## Databases

-The MITOS2012, MITOS-ATYPIA-2014 [https://mitos-atypia-14.grand-challenge.org/] and TUPAC [http://tupac.tue-image.nl] data sets are provided as SlideRunner database in the repository.
+The MITOS2012 [http://ludo17.free.fr/mitos_2012/], MITOS-ATYPIA-2014 [https://mitos-atypia-14.grand-challenge.org/] and TUPAC16 [http://tupac.tue-image.nl] data sets are provided as SlideRunner database in the repository.
 Please download the original images (*.bmp, *.tif) in order to use them.

 ## Tools